spinklerz/SimpleSiem/README.md

 # SimpleSiem
-    This project is aimed towards building an easy-to-set-up SIEM, with the goal of simplicity and effectiveness.
+    This project is aimed towards building an easy to set up SIEM, with the goal of simplicity and effectiveness.
 Something you can spin up in ~5-10 minutes by just running these Python scripts.